mernst/integration-test2/README.md

 Tested on Ubuntu 14.04.

 - Programs to download tool dependencies and build corpus projects
-  - `sudo apt-get install ant git gradle maven mercurial python2.7-dev python-pip graphviz libgraphviz-dev curl`
+  - `sudo apt-get install ant git gradle maven mercurial python3-dev python3-pip graphviz libgraphviz-dev curl`
 - Java 8 JDK
   - JAVA_HOME environment variable must be set to the location of your JDK install.
-- Python 2.7 and some packages
+- Python 3 and some packages
-  - install required packages with `sudo pip install -r requirements.txt`
+  - install required packages with `sudo pip3 install -r requirements.txt`
-     - if you don't have sudo privileges, install with `pip install --user -r requirements.txt`
+     - if you don't have sudo privileges, install with `pip3 install --user -r requirements.txt`

 ## Setup (manual)